 .rsync-filter files sprinkled through the hierarchy

-use their rules to filter the files in the transfer.
+and use their rules to filter the files.

 Filters out the